 Milton Jones Interview

 The top comedian on hecklers, funny hats and hitting Surrey on tour…

-Given all the hype over the latest Bond movie, it seems that the theme of Milton Jones’ new tour is very on topic.
-Called Milton: Impossible, the show sees the popular comedian don hats, take on a car chase and an interrogation scene as he reveals his former life as a spy before opening an opticians called For Four Eyes Only… but the material was actually written some 18 months ago and was ready to hit the road until the pandemic interrupted life as we knew it.
+Milton Jones has been touring around the country with his new show Milton: Impossible, which sees the popular comedian don hats, take on a car chase and an interrogation scene as he reveals his former life as a spy before opening an opticians called For Four Eyes Only… it’s proving a huge hit.

-And as a local boy – he was born in Kew and lives in St Margarets in Richmond – he is relishing the prospect of playing to a home crowd.
-“They’re not difficult audiences and you don’t need to spell everything out.
+Milton, who was born in Kew and lives in St Margarets in Richmond, says of playing to a home crowd: “They’re not difficult audiences and you don’t need to spell everything out.
 They’re clever and sophisticated.
 I also have the local knowledge so can refer to places nearby.
 If you go to some of the big Northern towns, they hear your southern accent and you have to pass a test to see if they can trust you.”

 He’s had to deal with his fair share of hecklers.
 His approach?
 “Engage with them.
 They’re not expecting it and don’t know what to say back.
 The worst one I had was, ‘what is this?’ which is hard to come back from.
 The thing is, everyone laughs anyway and then you engage and ask them where they are from and what they do and you usually find something to make a joke of.”